The Art of Dynasty | Chapter 1 (Startup Drafts)

 Dominating startup drafts requires a multipronged approach blending patience, preparation, and opportunism.
 The cornerstone tactic is aggressively trading back early picks to target mid-round value, accumulating assets to construct a juggernaut.
 Arm yourself with your own projected tier-based player rankings rooted in analytical projections, enabling you to exploit market inefficiencies when capital dries up and drafters reach.
 Be neither rigid nor reckless, pivoting dynamically based on flow.

-Meticulously model player production over near and long-term horizons using tools like Analyst Depot’s projections wizard, which leverages past performance, usage, and machine learning.
+Meticulously model player production over near and long-term horizons using past performance and projected usage.
 Derive non-consensus tiers from these outputs to anchor decisions.

 When trading back, moderate greed with practical reads of leaguemate psyche.
 The ideal return for premium 1st rounders are bundled 3rd-5th rounders and future picks.
 However, don’t force deals without requisite value.
 Patiently await anxious teams overpaying to grab “their guy”.
 Whether early or mid-draft, target the 3rd-9th rounds to bring back future cornerstones, balancing win-now juice with enduring pillars.